vLeov/php-chess/docs/board.md

-This is a chess board representation that allows to play chess in Portable Game Notation (PGN) format.
-It is a cornerstone allowing to build multiple features on top of it: FEN string generation, ASCII representation, PNG image creation, position evaluation, etc.
+`Chess\Board` is a chessboard representation that allows to play chess in Portable Game Notation (PGN) format.
+But not only that, it is the cornerstone to create multiple features: FEN string processing, ASCII representation, PNG image creation, position evaluation, etc.

 Let's look at the methods available through the following example.